ahrdgi/Smile-Auto-Leasing/README.md

 # Smile-Auto-Leasing
-A car leasing website built in React for a startup.
+A car leasing website built in React for a startup in 2019.
 No longer in use.